PhyBi/Collective-Cell-Dynamics/README.md

 ```bash
 ccd -p '<parameterA>=<valueA>' -p '<parameterB>=<valueB>' show_params
 ```

+### Organization made easy
+- Redirect the stdout of `ccd run` to metadata files as shown above.

+- Archive the run results by providing the metadata file to `ccd archive`.

+- Organize the small metadata files with commit messages and branches using `git`, and preserve them in cloud (e.g. GitHub).

+- Retrieve the run results later, as necessary, by providing the corresponding metadata file to `ccd retrieve`.

+- Backup the archive (`${HOME}/.ccd`) from time to time, copying the new files only.

 # Note
 If met with segmentation faults or stack-smashing error, make the stack size unlimited in the Bash session with `ulimit -s unlimited; export OMP_STACKSIZE=500m`.